 The La Scuola garden program provides students with a unique opportunity to be in the environment when learning about the environment.
-They practice empathy and touch, feel, and experience science, and math first-hand.
-They feel a duty to steward the planet and to help others do so, too.
+They practice empathy and touch, feel, and experience science and math firsthand.
+They feel a duty to steward the planet and to help others do so as well.

-The natural environment quite often provides children with the spontaneity and surprise that leads to new cognitive pathways, curiosities and a sense of wonder.
-During the lessons in our garden, students explore gardening practices, identification of plants and vegetables, as well as common garden visitors like hummingbirds, butterflies and bees.
-Through a multi-sensory relationship to the garden, children gain an understanding of the ecology, the cycle of food production, and consumption, and a strengthened sense of stewards toward their community.
+The natural environment quite often surprises children and provides them with the spontaneity that leads to new cognitive pathways, curiosities, and a sense of wonder.
+During the lessons in our garden, students explore gardening practices and identification of plants and vegetables, as well as common garden visitors like hummingbirds, butterflies, and bees.
+Through a multi-sensory relationship to the garden, children gain an understanding of the ecology, the cycle of food production, and consumption, and a strengthened sense of stewardship toward their community.